 - Reservations.
 To reserve housing at Trout Lake Station please complete the housing form or contact Pam Fashingbauer.

-- Smoking is not allowed in any building or within 25’ of any entrance; no smoking in the dock and shore area.
-Additionally, smokers will not smoke near where others are already working.
-Cigarette butts must not be go into regular trash cans.
-4 cigarette butt containers are located around the station grounds.
+- Smoking is not allowed in any building, within 25’ of a building, the dock, or near where others are working.
+Cigarette butts must be discarded in cigarette butt containers located around the station grounds.

 - Alcohol: TLS adheres to the UW alcohol policy.